Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/README.md

 > also called ***horizontal scaling*** or ***scaling out***

+Any coordination between nodes is done at the software level.

 Shared-nothing architecture requires the most caution from the application developers.
 It incurs additional complexity for applications and limits the expressiveness of the data models.